stawberri/danbooru-node/README.md

 ### Favorites

-Working with your favorites works in nearly the same way, but with different functions.
+Functions that work with favorites have been renamed.

 ```js
 // Version 2 or 3